Stop in here to find some interesting facts on the Norwegians economy. Oil Rig/Oljeplattform

 In the past, the Norwegian people had to prepare long in advance for surviving their long, cold, hard winters.
-However, even with tasking, laborious work and good plans, the weather often did not cooperate to produce adequate harvest to supply for their needs.
-In spite of the very short growing season these hardy Norwegians somehow survived and thrived in spite of it.
+However, even with tasking, laborious work, and good plans, the weather often did not cooperate to produce an adequate harvest to supply for their needs.
+In spite of the very short growing season, these hardy Norwegians somehow survived and thrived in spite of it.

 Fishing and the Sea

 Naturally, the abundance of fish and seafood always have played a big part in Norway's survival.

 Norway's borders meet saltwater on three sides - so a seafaring people they are and fishing for large and small seafood still are and were a big part of their economy.

 To keep fish from spoiling before refrigeration was invented and before salt became available, drying fish and meats was the first method of preservation.
 Later salt became the major factor in the preservation of their meats and fish, but in certain cases, they also continued the drying method after these foods were salted.
 However, in those ancient times, salt was an expensive commodity and not necessarily available in this Nordic land.
 Also, they salted, cured and/or dried meats, especially lamb, for later use.

 The Second World War didn't make life easy for the Norwegians as well as for most of Europe.
 It left a deep mark on these hardy, tough people of this small country.